a-r-r-o-w/uptrain/blog/blog.md

 Fine-tuning is the process of taking a pre-trained language model and further training it on a specific task, such as sentiment analysis, to improve its performance on that particular task.
 This is achieved by taking the pre-trained model and training it on a smaller dataset that is specific to the task.
 It allows the model to adapt its existing knowledge rather than having to learn everything from scratch.

-In this blog, we will look at fine-tuning BERT (a language model developed by Google), which has been pre-trained on a large corpus of text, allowing it to capture a wide range of language patterns and contextual relationships.
-The task that we will be fine-tuning is Masked Language Modelling.
+In this blog, we will look at fine-tuning BERT (a language model developed by Google), which has been pre-trained on a large corpus of text allowing it to capture a wide range of language patterns and contextual relationships.
+The task that we will be fine-tuning the model on is Masked Language Modelling.

 ---

 ### What is Masked Language Modelling?

-MLM (Masked Language Modelling) is a task which involves masking/removing some of the words in a sentence and making the model predict those words based on remaining contextual information.
-Think of it as adding blanks to a sentence to create fill-in-the-blanks-style questions.
-In BERT, this is used as a pre-training task to allow it to gain a general understanding of the language.
+MLM is a task which involves masking/removing some of the words in a sentence and making the model predict those words based on remaining contextual information.
+Think of it as adding blanks to a sentence to create fill-in-the-blanks style questions.
+In BERT, this is used as a pre-training task to allow it to learn a general understanding of the language.
 Masking involves randomly or algorithmically replacing words with a special `[MASK]` token.

 An example of masking is as follows: